steffolino/steffolino/README.md

 - Where can users inspect, compare, correct, or reject the result?
 - Which failure states need to be explicit?

+That combination matters because complex systems rarely fail only in code.
+They also fail when requirements are ambiguous, stakeholders are misaligned, or the UI exposes implementation detail instead of user intent.

 ## Work With Me

 Portfolio: https://stefanstretz.de